-Security strengthening measures can impact performance.
-Therefore, select the ciphers optimally based on your security and performance requirements.
+In Access Manager 4.3 and later, security is strengthened.
+These security measures can impact performance.
 For example, DHE and ECDHE ciphers are more secure, but they need more computation and therefore impacts performance.
 Between DHE and ECDHE, ECDHE reduces some computational cost comparatively and in turn it is better than DHE ciphers in terms of performance.
+You can configure the cipher optimally based on your security and performance requirements by referring to The Sun JSSE Provider.